-If you’re embracing the freedom of returning to normal life again, why not fit in a self-guided bicycle tour of Munich’s arty mansions to ease the process?
+Looking to explore some art nouveau in Munich, why not fit in a self-guided bicycle tour of Munich’s arty mansions?

 Believe it or not, Munich has an enviable number of elaborate Art Nouveau mansions just a short walk from the cafes of Marienplatz!